SCiarella/TLS_ML_exploration/README.md

 <img src="./doc/fig_steps.png" width="1100" />

-The repository consists of a series of Python codes named `step[1-4].py`.
+The repository consists a series of Python codes named `step[1-4].py`, that when executed in succession, perform **one step of the iterative procedure** to study state-to-state transitions.

-In brief, each of them has the following task:
+In summary, each of them accomplished the following task:
 * *(not included)* **step0**:  data collection and preprocessing
 * **step1.py**:  *(Filtering)* [re-]train the double well (DW) classifier
 * **step2.py**:  DW classification
 * **step3.py**:  *(Prediction)* [re-]train the predictor
 * **step4.py**:  prediction of the target property of all the pairs (i.e. the quantum splitting)
+* [*End of iteration step $i$*]

 Those codes run using the content of the `MLmodel/` directory.